LynetteCaitlin/oHMMed/INDEX.md

 distributed according to some continuous distribution (currently: normal or gamma-poisson compound) with state-specific parameters.
-Further, we assume that the continuous emission distributions per state are parameterised so that they can be ordered by increasing mean.
+Further, we assume that the continuous emission distributions per state are parametrised so that they can be ordered by increasing mean.
 In fact, transitions between states in the hidden sequence can only occur between states that emit densities that are neighbours in the ordering by mean.
 Given the observed data sequence, our models assign each part of the